Tzeak/Looma/MEETINGS.md

 #Meetings/Agenda
 Here's our agenda!!!!!!!

+### Meeting Week 5 Weds
+* Spec out Open module / "timeline browse"
+* Go over front end thingies / can you do it in your meeting times

 ### Meeting Week 5 Sunday
 * Go over structure of their stuff, tie into our structure
 * split up and **~GSD~**